alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 I wish macOS and GNOME provided these clipboard manager features by default -- _batteries included_.
 More people would use them, and the effort to figure out how to nicely build and integrate these features wouldn't be duplicated by me and other engineers.

-## Security Issues with the Clipboard Manager Experience
+## Some Security Issues with the Clipboard Manager Experience

 I'd love to see clipboard managers provide first class support for sensitive strings (passwords, SSNs, SSH private keys, etc).
 The current _"all text in the clipboard is equal"_ approach has a few flaws: